Gender-Specific Care: Why Separate Treatment for Teen Girls/Boys Can Lead to Better Outcomes.

 What Unique Mental Health Challenges Do Teen Girls Face?

-Teenage girl sitting pensively on pathway in park, reflecting on mental health challenges faced by adolescent girls, surrounded by greenery and flowers.
+Teenage girl reflecting in a park, symbolizing the unique mental health challenges faced by adolescent girls

 Teen girls encounter a range of mental health challenges that are often distinct from those faced by boys.
 These challenges can be exacerbated by societal pressures, trauma, and issues related to body image.